andre4ik3/sudo-run0/README.md

 - Complex path variables that can break command lines (PATH, LD_LIBRARY_PATH, etc.)
 - Variables with special characters that could cause shell injection
 - Very long variables (>200 characters) that could exceed command line limits

+**New in v1.2**: Environment variable parsing now uses GNU AWK for robust handling of:
+- Variables containing `=` signs in their values
+- Complex quoting and escaping scenarios
+- Improved filtering logic with regex pattern matching

 ### Login Shell Implementation
 The `-i` option: